-- A. Type or print on 3" x 21/2" piece of cloth: class number, county / district, exhibitor's name. - B. Sew or safety-pin this ID label on the corner of flat articles. - C. For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garment.

-Rule 2.
-A member may enter only 1 exhibit in each class, with a total of up to 3 Fiber Arts Exhibits.
-All articles/garments must be finished for use.

-Rule 3.
-When articles which are normally worn as a pair are exhibited, both articles must be shown together.
-Fasten articles together securely with yarn.
+- A. Type or Print on 3" x 2.5" piece of cloth: Class Number, County/District, Exhibitor's Name. - B. Sew or safety pin this ID label on the corner of flat articles. - C. For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garment. - Rule 2.
+A 4-H Member may enter only 1 exhibit in each class, with a total of up to 3 Fiber Arts exhibits.
+All articles/garments must be finished for use. - Rule 3.
+When articles which are normaly worn as a pair are exhibited, both articles must be shown together.
+Fasten articles together securely with yarn. - Rule 4.

-Rule 4.
 Special consideration will be given to articles which are of original design.
-Such articles should have a note attached explaining the original design.

-Rule 5.
-The exhibitor should attach an index card, no larger than 3" x 5", with the entry form to give the judge any information on what parts of the exhibit they made, processes used, or information which the exhibitor thinks would be helpful for the judge.
+Such articles should have a note attached explaining the original design. - Rule 5.
+The exhibitor should attach an index card, no larger than 3" x 5", with the entry card to give the judge any information on what parts of the exhibit they made, processes used, or information which the exhibitor thinks would be helpful for the judge.
 Please indicate if items were made from a kit.
 For all items please indicate fiber content, specifically if they are made of at least 90% wool.
-For quilted items indicate who did the quilting and binding.
+For quilted items indicate who did the quilting and binding. - Rule 6.

-Rule 6.
 Exhibitors are expected to be enrolled in the Fiber Arts project in which they are entered.
-When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (such as knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H member.

-Rule 7.
-All exhibits which need to be hund MUST have the appropriate saw tooth hanger, rod, wire or other mechanism attached in order to be properly displayed.
-If necessary hardware is not attached, it may not be displayed.

-Rule 8.
-There are no age-specific classes in Fiber Arts.'
+When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (such as knitting, corchet, needle arts, or patchwork and quilting), the determination of what division (Sewing & Textiles or Fiber Arts) and class in which to endter will be left with the 4-H Member. - Rule 7.
+All exhibits which need to be hung MUST have the appropriate saw tooth hanger, rod, wire or other mechanicsm attached in order to be properly displayed.
+If necessary hardware is not attached, it may not be displayed. - Rule 8.
+There are no age-specific classes in Fiber Arts. - Class 35.
+Crochet An Article (See Rule #5) - Class 36.
+Knitting An Article, Made Either By Hand or By

-- Class 45.
-Crochet- an Article (see Rule #5) - Class 46.
-Knitting- an Article, made either by hand or by knitting machine (see Rule #5) - Class 47.
-Needle Arts- an Article, created by hand using any of the following techniques: embroidery, cross-stitch, needlepoint, candle-wicking, crewel, lacework and/or appliqué. - Class 48.
-Patchwork or Quilted Article, it is an acceptable practice for the exhibitor to create the patchwork or quilted article and have someone else quilt it (see Rule #5) - Class 49.
-Rug Making- Rug, acceptable techniques include: braiding, latch hook, tying, floor cloth, etc. The finished product should be an item that would be appropriate for use in the home.

-Class 50.
-Spinning-Skein (minimum 10 yards in length) Weaving/Woven Article, exhibitors should Class 51.
+Knitting Machine (See Rule #5)

+Class 37.
+Needle Arts - An Article, Made Either By Hand or By Using Any of the Following Techniques: Embroidery, Cross-Stitch, Needlepoint, Candlewicking, Crewel, Lacework and/or Applique.

+Class 38.
+Patchwork or Quilted Article, It Is An Acceptable Practice for the Exhibitor to Create the Patchwork or Quilted Article and Have Someone Else Quilt It (See Rule #5) Class 39.
+Rug Making - Rug, Acceptable Techniques Include: Braiding, Latch Hook, Tying, Floor Cloth, etc. The Finished

+Braiding, Latch Hook, Tying, Floor Cloth, etc. The Finished Product Should Be an Item That Would Be Appropriate For Use in the Home Class 40.
+Spinning - Skein (Minimum 10 Yards in Length)

+Class 41.
+Weaving/Woven Article, Exhibitors Should Attach

-attach information about the type of loom or process used (see Rule #5).
-(Potlholders, etc.)
+Information About the Type of Loom or Process Used (See Rule 5).
+(Potholders, etc.)